hyperledger-labs/solang-playground/README.md

 ## Acknowledgments

 - This project started out as a fork of https://github.com/silvanshade/tower-lsp-web-demo.
 [Darin Morrison](https://github.com/silvanshade) created a demo project where an example tower-lsp language server was compiled to WASM and integrated in a Monaco web editor.
 - The structure of `solang-playground` is significantly inspired by [`ink-playground`](https://github.com/use-ink/ink-playground).
-This includes, but is not limited to, the implementation of running the Solang compiler functionality in a sandboxed environment.
+This includes the implementation of running the Solang compiler functionality in a sandboxed environment.